onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Competence > loyalty
 Excessive unproductive rent seeking
 Intolerance only to the intolerant
+    freedom of religion and classical liberalism was conceived in a very different context where a clash of civilizations wasn't taking place from within
-    don't be a doormat
+    No more freedom of religion - only freedom of compatible religion don't be a doormat
     this rule overrides golden rule & others when they're in conflict or don't say this - this is messy - don't try to resolve these ambiguities in a simplistic way - leave ambiguity